CivicActions/accessibility/pages/home.md

 ---
 title: Home
 permalink: /
-descriptions: CivicActions Accessibility is where CivicActions team members and our partners learn from and support one another to make digital government services more accessible for everyone.
+description: CivicActions Accessibility is an open project and community for CivicActions team members and the community.
 layout: home

 hero: